pocomane/brewed-in-the-apocalypse/bita.md

 character sheet.

-"When the PCs ignore a troubles" is the trigger, when this happens in the fiction, the scenarist may do the rest, i.e. assign an harm.
+"When the PCs ignore a troubles" is the trigger, when this happens in the fiction, the scenarist may do the rest, i.e. recall the __Assign an harm__ move.

 The latter just says "When you have to assign an harm..." as trigger text, so it is designed to be called from other moves only.
 This trigger text, like any